 My wife outside, enjoying the beautiful pink flowers on the tree outside the Rose Garden.
 Springtime is one of the best times to visit Los Angeles, in my opinion.

 There was a new exhibit - "Becoming Los Angeles" - which open in 2013 and I was excited to finally see in person.
-More on that next time.
+More on that in the next post.

 © 2019 www.experiencingla.com